Goods

 Trademark applications and registrations in Class 19 over the past 15 years.

 Class 19 encompasses non-metallic building and construction materials, including rigid pipes, asphalt, pitch, bitumen, and transportable buildings.
-With roughly 32,000 live marks, the class serves a specialized but commercially significant segment of the construction and building products industry.
+The class serves a specialized but commercially significant segment of the construction and building products industry.

 What's Included in Class 19